 In March, I returned to hospital and this time it all went ahead.
 I woke up, high on morphine or fentanyl and steroids.
 There was a long scar going across the length of my stomach, from my breastbone to my pubic bone, with a multidtude of staples holding it together.
 Not pretty, but I remember thinking that I didn’t feel too bad.
 That was until I saw the stoma...
 I don't think there is much that can prepare you for seeing a bright red painful unnatural looking bit of intestine protruding from your stomach.
 It had some sort of transparent bag stuck over it, so that the waste could land in the bag.
 Initially I had the nurses to help me, so I didn't have to get too close to it yet, but I had to learn to clean it and change the colostomy bag.
 It was painful as everything was red and infected and the bags would not fit properly and leak.
 So I struggled.
 A lot!

 The pictures above were taken just after the surgery (see my inflated steroids face); my sister Nieke, her husband Jan-Willem and my nephews Jasper and Tim.
 They most definitely pulled me through a very dark period where I was struggling with suicidal thoughts.
-It was almost impossible to wallow in self pitty with a little baby in the house.
+It was almost impossible to wallow in self pitty with a little baby in the house…

 Well not quite.
 As I was so thin, some of the little staples and stitches were protruding through my skin, so I had another -small- surgery.
 But then things should go back to normal.